 Join AAAE for this landmark event!
-Our first conference in the United Kingdom will feature a newly-structured schedule that includes pedagogy, practice, and research tracks, site visits throughout the city centre, international programming constructed in cooperation with ENCATC, and a special futurists’ assembly that will explore what’s next for arts and cultural management education.
+Our first conference in recent history in the United Kingdom will feature a newly-structured schedule that includes pedagogy, practice, and research tracks, site visits throughout the city centre, international programming constructed in cooperation with ENCATC, and a special futurists’ assembly that will explore what’s next for arts and cultural management education.

 More than 30 sessions were selected for this year’s conference in the areas of pedagogy, research, field practice, policy, and more.
 Concurrent sessions will be programmed on one of four tracks: pedagogy, practice, general, and other.
 The detailed sessions schedule will be released in the coming days.
 Highlights include:

 - Panels on the future of the doctorate in arts administration, what we can learn from alumni, teaching and leading in an age of global anxiety, new models of learning, and more.

 - The Futurists’ Assembly–a deep-dive “conference within a conference” to explore what’s next for our field.

 - Site visits to several Edinburgh cultural destinations.